 We illustrate the inference via the standard technique in Fig.~\ref{fig:prc_standard} where we consider a charge-balanced stimulation and infer the response for the two test models presented earlier, see Eqs.~(\ref{eq:SL_cartesian},\ref{eq:infosc}).
 For the SL system~\eqref{eq:SL_cartesian} the parameter values are: $\omega = 1$, $\kappa = -0.1$, $\alpha = -0.3$ and for the mSL system~\eqref{eq:infosc} they are $\omega = 1$, $\kappa = -0.1$, $\alpha=0$, $r =0.75$.
-There is no noise $\sigma = 0$.
-For the observable we take the $x$ variable and $n=3$ threshold-crossing events after stimulation were considered for the phase shift determination.
-The charge-balanced pulse used has a short interval of positive stimulation (duration 0.2), followed by an interval without stimulation (duration 0.4) and then a longer interval of negative stimulation (duration 1.0).
+There is no noise, $\sigma = 0$.
+For the observable, we take the $x$ variable, and $n=3$ threshold-crossing events after stimulation were considered for the phase shift determination.
+The charge-balanced pulse used has a short interval of positive stimulation (duration 0.2), followed by an interval without stimulation (duration 0.4), and then a longer interval of negative stimulation (duration 1.0).
 The amplitude of stimulation depends on the oscillator, the action $f = \frac{1}{2} \int |\mathcal{P}| \dd t$ is 0.01 for SL and 0.07 for mSL, see Appendix section~\ref{app:forcing_gen} for details on perturbation generation.
-We show the following curves: (i) theoretical PRC $Z(\vp)$ according to Eqs.~(\ref{eq:SL_PRC}) and (\ref{eq:mSL_PRC}), (ii) theoretical response to charge-balanced pulses $Z_{\cal P}$, (iii) empirical PRC $Z_{\cal P}$ obtained via Eq.~(\ref{eq:standard}) (``direct inference'')~\footnote{The empirical curve is an $8^\text{th}$-order Fourier fit of experimental points.}, and (iv) the result of the deconvolution of the empirical PRC $Z_{\cal P}$ as described in Appendix~\ref{app:inverse} (``deconvolved'').
+We show the following curves: (i) theoretical PRC $Z(\vp)$ according to Eqs.~(\ref{eq:SL_PRC}) and (\ref{eq:mSL_PRC}), (ii) theoretical response to charge-balanced pulses $Z_{\cal P}$ - the ground truth, (iii) inferred empirical PRC $Z_{\cal P}$ obtained via Eq.~(\ref{eq:standard}) (``direct inference'')~\footnote{The empirical curve is an $8^\text{th}$-order Fourier fit of experimental points.}, and (iv) the result of the deconvolution of the empirical PRC $Z_{\cal P}$ as described in Appendix~\ref{app:inverse} (``deconvolved'').
 For this simple case, we see a nearly perfect reconstruction of the effective PRC $Z_{\cal P}$ (compare blue and gray curves in Fig.~\ref{fig:prc_standard}) as well as a successful deconvolution to the infinitesimal curve (compare orange and red).
 Since we used bipolar pulses, the empirical PRC resembles the negative derivative of the infinitesimal curve (compare gray with orange).

 We emphasize that there is no analog to the standard technique for inferring the amplitude response.